sergiomarotco/Network-segmentation-cheat-sheet/README.md

 1. increasing the cost of ownership and the cost of final services to customers;
 2. high complexity of maintenance.

-## Level 3 of network segmentation: High adoption of security practices<br/>
+## Level 3 of network segmentation: high adoption of security practices<br/>
 Stay with us, click "Watch".
 In the meantime, implement segmentation at level 2 :)

 ### Advantages